Jejis06/minesweeper/README.md

 > I made this section only to show what the mine counter shows other labels are just so it doesn't look so bland

 <br>

 ## Project Screenshots:

 <p align="center"><img src="./src/images/big.png" alt="screenshot"></p>

+> Screenshot was made in my terminal (I love gruvbox)